bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 SASS and CSS.
 The difference between SASS and SCSS is best explained by the SASS documentation, which states:

-\"There are two syntaxes available for Sass.
+&quot;There are two syntaxes available for Sass.
 The first, known as SCSS (Sassy CSS) and used throughout this reference, is an extension of the syntax of CSS.
 This means that every valid CSS stylesheet is a valid SCSS file with the same meaning.
 This syntax is enhanced with the Sass